April 3, 2020

 Please do not hesitate to reach out to us if you have questions, are planning a new project or need assistance from the Network’s staff.
 We are here to help.

-Please feel free to share this email with anyone who might be interested.
+Please feel free to share this update with anyone who may be interested.
 Please monitor the OTN website for updates on how the COVID-19 pandemic is impacting OTN activities.

 We wish you all the very best as we cope with a brave new world.